sparrowcode/PermissionsKit/README.md

 ### About
 `SPPermissions` is an API to ask for user permissions using Swift.
 The API provides for three UI options: list, dialog & native.

-The UI/UX is in an **Apple style** and supports iPad, dark mode, & tvOS.
+The UI/UX is in an **Apple style**.
+Support iPad, dark mode & tvOS.

 Also you can check the state permissions using the API.